RHilburn75/PyBer_Analysis/README.md

 - Total Rides - 68.4% of total / 80.8% of total drivers / 62.7% of total fares
  - Avg fare per ride were the lowes
  - Avg Fare per driver were the lowest

+The data was scrubbed even further, removing al NaN data, and focusing on a specific timeframe - 01/01/19 to 04/28/19.
+Here's the results:

 ## Summary
 ### Based on the results, provide 3 business recommnedations to the CEO for addressing any disparities among the city types